daizoru/node-evolve/README.md

 ### Radioactive batteries included

-A collection of mutation is already included, like delete, insert, substitution.. of AST nodes, numbers, strings..
+A collection of various mutation is packaged with node-evolve.
+This include random insert, replace, delete of AST nodes, numbers, strings..
-This can imulating various software writing errors (or genius improvements!)
+This can thus reproduce common software writing errors (or improvements).

 ### Support for multiples iterations